kyma-project/control-plane/docs/cli/commands/kcp_taskrun.md

                                        subaccount={REGEXP} : Regex pattern to match against the Runtime's subaccount field, e.g. "0d20e315-d0b4-48a2-9512-49bc8eb03cd1"
                                        region={REGEXP}     : Regex pattern to match against the Runtime's provider region field, e.g. "europe|eu-" runtime-id={ID}     : Specific Runtime by Runtime ID plan={NAME}         : Name of the Runtime's service plan.
-The possible values are: azure, azure_lite, trial
+The possible values are: azure, azure_lite, trial, gcp
   -e, --target-exclude stringArray   List of Runtime target specifiers to exclude.
 You can specify this option multiple times.
                                      A target specifier is a comma-separated list of the selectors described under the --target option.
 ```